ytwguru/client/README.md

 #### 7. `npm start`

-Your application should be running now.
-Type `control + c` to stop the application.
+The application should be running now.
+Visit [127.0.0.1:8080](http://127.0.0.1:8080) to verify.

 #### 8. `npm run build`

+Type `control + c` to stop the application and run the command `npm run build`.
+Once the build process is complete, you can head over to the `dist` folder located in the root folder to verify that a static export of application has been successfully built.